UpPilot/rh_telegram_export/README.md

 # rh_telegram_export
-Sending race data to a live telegram channel
+Sending data during the race to the telegram channel